 Fifth, [I want to say this carefully] this was not a crime of violence.
 I do not mean to imply that rape in itself is not violent - it is.
 The point I am trying to make is that, first, violence was not the motivation for the rape as is often the case today and second, that the rape did not involve hitting, beating, torture, etc. In that case, this crime would move automatically to the capital offence stage.

 So who is the rapist/seducer in the above Scriptures?
-He is a single man who has never done this before and who sees a single woman, in most cases one he is already involved with, and overpowers or tricks her against will for a one-time sex.
+He is a single man who has never done this before and who sees a single woman, in most cases one he is already involved with, and overpowers or tricks her against her will for a one-time sex act.
 The Bible still views this as a serious crime, but not a capital one.